-CEPD 4150 Tests and Measurements 3/0/3
+CEPD 4150 Tests and Measurements 3/0/3 Prerequisite: Admission to Teacher Education

 This course is concerned with the theory and practice of educational and psychological measurement.
 The focus is on the technology of measurement rather than on the development of skill in the use of any given measuring instrument.
 Classroom test construction will be emphasized.